HyokJungKim/AdaptiveSparseGrid/README.md

 Process finished with exit code 0
 ```
 We can easily see that because the threshold value was 1e-3 in the example, the average absolute size of the error (average size of error in randomly selected points) is significantly less than 1e-3.

+## Tips
+This algorithm is particularly useful when the targeted function has a small range.
+In a dynamic programming problem, this method is particularly useful when approximating a policy function transformed in a small range.
+I personally do not recommend using this to approximate a value function.